 1.1 Carpooling – Sharing with Friends and Families

 This is number one on our list.
-We all got chores that need executing and jobs that’s needs doing.
+We all got chores that need executing and jobs that needs doing.
 There is no running away from that, we all agree on this one.
 However, with some extra effort and care and planning, you will be surprised how much can be saved just by sharing cars and managing recurring driving tasks in a rota fashion.
-The first and foremost example is school runs, we all know how important that is and how routinely and punctually kids have to pick up from schools.
+The first and foremost example is school runs, we all know how important that is and how routinely and punctually kids have to pick up from school.
 We encourage you to do some basic maths and add up all the miles that you incur in a month of school runs alone, you will be surprised.
 Consider sharing the school runs with friends and families who live nearby, if possible.
-A schedule can be worked on to which suites to everybody requirements and needs and then followed religiously.
+A schedule can be worked on to which suites to everybody’s requirements and needs and then followed religiously.
 Just by a little extra effort you can halve your school run fuel bills plus reduce the wear and tear in the car, with a contribution towards less traffic and a greener world!

-Commute to work is the biggest and worst contribution to traffic volume and congestion.
-With an average commute time of 1 hour in the UK, fuel bills towards commute can be a major nuisance and with increasing, fuel price can be a major headache.
+Commute to work is the biggest and worst contributor to traffic volume and congestion.
+With an average commute time of 1 hour in the UK, fuel bills towards commute can be a major nuisance and with increasing, fuel prices can be a major headache.
 Try to find colleagues and/or friends who are willing to carpool with you, if that doesn’t work, there are online communities for care share where you can register and make efforts towards finding the right carpool partner for you.
 We know that some effort is required however the rewards can be significant and rewarding in terms of fuel costs, stress and contribution towards traffic volumes.

 1.2 Earn Cash on Fuel – Cashback Schemes

 There are such vendors and supermarkets who will reward you when you fill up fuel using their branded facilities.
 For example, using the TESCO petrol pump will earn you rewards points that can be used as cash later on.
-This loyalty card is called TESCO CLUB car which helps you earn points and win either cash back or use them on shopping in supermarket or fuel.
-Morrison also does something very similar by providing Morrison More card which will give out 5 pounds for every 5000 points earned.
-There are many other loyalty cards available that have different options and benefits, you just have to pick one which is more suitable to your situation and have fuel stations that are close and convenient to use.
+This loyalty card is called TESCO CLUB car which helps you earn points and win either cash back or use them on shopping in the supermarket or fuel.
+Morrison also does something very similar by providing a Morrison More card which will give out 5 pounds for every 5000 points earned.
+There are many other loyalty cards available that have different options and benefits, you just have to pick one which is more suitable to your situation and has fuel stations that are close and convenient to use.
 Just stick with one vendor and see your rearward points and cashback build up.